Michael F. Collins, MD, FACP

 University of Massachusetts Senior Vice President for the Health Sciences

 University of Massachusetts Medical School Professor of Quantitative Health Sciences & Medicine

-Michael F. Collins, MD, a nationally respected leader of academic medicine and not-for-profit health care, serves as Chancellor of the University of Massachusetts Medical School, where also he holds the academic title of tenured professor in the Departments of Quantitative Health Sciences and Medicine.
-He was appointed Chancellor by the Board of Trustees of the University of Massachusetts on September 26, 2008.
+Michael F. Collins, MD, was appointed Chancellor of the University of Massachusetts Medical School by the Board of Trustees of the University of Massachusetts on September 26, 2008.
 From June 2007 to September 2008, Dr. Collins served as the medical school’s interim chancellor.
 Also in June 2007, Dr. Collins was appointed Senior Vice President for Health Sciences at the University of Massachusetts.
-In this role, Dr. Collins oversees the University of Massachusetts system-wide health and life sciences portfolio, charged with leading strategic initiatives to strengthen the university’s efforts in the area and to engage more fully with the commonwealth’s dynamic health and life sciences sector.
+Dr. Collins currently oversees the University of Massachusetts system-wide health and life sciences portfolio, charged with leading strategic initiatives to strengthen the university’s efforts in the area and to engage more fully with the Commonwealth’s dynamic health and life sciences sector.